eclipse-archived/ceylon-ide-eclipse/README.md

 ### Building the next maintenance update of the last released version

-By default, when [building the plugin from Maven](#building-with-tychomaven-3) and developping it, all the code is built against the *master* branch of all the dependencies (incuding the Ceylon command line distribution).
+By default, when [building the plugin from Maven](#building-with-tychomaven-3) and developing it, all the code is built against the *master* branch of all the dependencies (incuding the Ceylon command line distribution).
 However, after a release, we create GitHub maintenance branches for the two following projects:

 - `.../ceylon-ide-common`